GrammaticalFramework/JPGF/README.md

 JPGF Library
 ============

-This library aims at making possible to use PGF files, produce by the grammatical framework gf compiler in java program.
-On of the goal is to build application for android devices.
+This is a pure Java+Scala library that aims at making possible to use PGF files, produce by the grammatical framework gf compiler in java program.
+One of the goal is to build application for Android devices.
+It is now OBSOLETE since the PGF format has changed several times and no one has updated this library.
+Instead use the Java binding to the C runtime.

 Dependencies
 ------------